-13.3.3 Reset Control/Status Register (RSTCSR)
+Reset Control/Status Register (RSTCSR) 12.3.3

 RSTCSR controls the generation of the internal reset signal when TCNT overflows, and selects the type of internal reset signal.
-RSTCSR is initialized to H'1F by a reset signal from the $\overline{RES}$ pin, but not by the WDT internal reset signal caused by WDT overflows.
+RSTCSR is initialized to H'1F by a reset signal from the $\overline{\text{RES}}$ pin, but not by the WDT internal reset signal caused by WDT overflows.

 Bit 7 6 5 4 3 2 1 0

-Bit Name WOVF RSTE
+Bit Name WOVF RSTE - - - -

 Initial Value 0 0 0 1 1 1 1 1

 R/W R/(W) R/W R/W R R R R R

-Bit Bit Name Initial Value R/W Description

-7 WOVF 0

-/ WOVF U R/(W) Watchdog Timer Overflow Flag

-This bit is set when TCNT overflows in watchdog timer mode.
+Bit Bit Name Initial Value R/W Description 7 WOVF 0 R/(W) Watchdog Timer Overflow Flag This bit is set when TCNT overflows in watchdog timer mode.
 This bit cannot be set in interval timer mode, and only 0 can be written.

-[Setting condition]

-When TCNT overflows (changed from H'FF to H'00) in watchdog timer mode

-[Clearing condition]

-Reading RSTCSR when WOVF = 1, and then writing 0 to WOVF

-(When the CPU is used to clear this flag by writing 0 while the corresponding interrupt is enabled, be sure to read the flag after writing 0 to it.)

-6 RSTE 0 R/W Reset Enable

-Specifies whether or not this LSI is internally reset if TCNT overflows during watchdog timer operation.

-0: LSI is not reset even if TCNT overflows (Though this LSI is not reset, TCNT and TCSR in WDT are reset)

-1: LSI is reset if TCNT overflows

-5 0 R/W Reserved

-Although this bit is readable/writable, reading from or writing to this bit does not affect operation.

-4 to 0 All 1 R Reserved

-These are read-only bits and cannot be modified.
+[Setting condition] When TCNT overflows (changed from H'FF to H'00) in watchdog timer mode [Clearing condition] Reading RSTCSR when WOVF = 1, and then writing 0 to WOVF 6 RSTE 0 R/W Reset Enable Specifies whether or not this LSI is internally reset if TCNT overflows during watchdog timer operation.
+0: LSI is not reset even if TCNT overflows (Though this LSI is not reset, TCNT and TCSR in WDT are reset) 1: LSI is reset if TCNT overflows 5 0 R/W Reserved Although this bit is readable/writable, reading from or writing to this bit does not affect operation.
+4 to 0 All 1 R Reserved These are read-only bits and cannot be modified.
+Note: Only 0 ca an be writte en to this bit, to clear the flag.

-13.4.1 Watchdog Timer Mode
+12.4.1 Watchdog Timer Mode

-To use the WDT in watchdog timer mode, set both the WT/IT and TME bits in TCSR to 1.
+To use the WDT in watchdog timer mode, set both the WT/\overline{IT} and TME bits in TCSR to 1.

-During watchdog timer operation, if TCNT overflows without being rewritten because of a system crash or other error, the $\overline{WDTOVF}$ signal is output.
+During watchdog timer operation, if TCNT overflows without being rewritten because of a system crash or other error, the WDTOVF signal is output.
 This ensures that TCNT does not overflow while the system is operating normally.
 Software must prevent TCNT overflows by rewriting the TCNT value (normally H'00 is written) before overflow occurs.
-This $\overline{WDTOVF}$ signal can be used to reset the LSI internally in watchdog timer mode.
+This WDTOVF signal can be used to reset the LSI internally in watchdog timer mode.

-If TCNT overflows when the RSTE bit in RSTCSR is set to 1, a signal that resets this LSI internally is generated at the same time as the $\overline{WDTOVF}$ signal.
-If a reset caused by a signal input to the $\overline{RES}$ pin occurs at the same time as a reset caused by a WDT overflow, the $\overline{RES}$ pin reset has priority and the WOVF bit in RSTCSR is cleared to 0.
+If TCNT overflows when the RSTE bit in RSTCSR is set to 1, a signal that resets this LSI internally is generated at the same time as the \overline{WDTOVF} signal.
+If a reset caused by a signal input to the \overline{RES} pin occurs at the same time as a reset caused by a WDT overflow, the \overline{RES} pin reset has priority and the WOVF bit in RSTCSR is cleared to 0.

-The $\overline{WDTOVF}$ signal is output for 133 states with P $\phi$ when RSTE = 1 in RSTCSR, and for 130 states with P $\phi$ when RSTE = 0 in RSTCSR.
-The internal reset signal is output for 519 states with P $\phi$ .
+The WDTOVF signal is output for 133 states with P φ when RSTE = 1 in RSTCSR, and for 130 states with P φ when RSTE = 0 in RSTCSR.
+The internal reset signal is output for 519 states with P φ .

 When the RSTE bit = 1, an internal reset signal is generated.
-As this signal resets the system clock control register (SCKCR), the magnification power of $P\phi$ to the input clock becomes the initial value.
+As this signal resets the system clock control register (SCKCR), the magnification power of P φ to the input clock becomes the initial value.
 When the RSTE bit = 0, no internal reset signal is generated.
-Therefore, the setting of SCKCR is retained and the magnification power of $P\phi$ to the input clock does not change.
+Therefore, the setting of SCKCR is retained and the magnification power of P φ to the input clock does not change.